redis/redis-doc/topics/streams-intro.md

 When we do not want to access items by a range in a stream, usually what we want instead is to *subscribe* to new items arriving to the stream.
 This concept may appear related to Redis Pub/Sub, where you subscribe to a channel, or to Redis blocking lists, where you wait for a key to get new elements to fetch, but there are fundamental differences in the way you consume a stream:

 1. A stream can have multiple clients (consumers) waiting for data.
 Every new item, by default, will be delivered to *every consumer* that is waiting for data in a given stream.
 This behavior is different than blocking lists, where each consumer will get a different element.
 However, the ability to *fan out* to multiple consumers is similar to Pub/Sub.
-2. While in Pub/Sub messages are *fire and forget* and are never stored anyway, and while when using blocking lists, when a message is received by the client it is *popped* (effectively removed) form the list, streams work in a fundamentally different way.
+2. While in Pub/Sub messages are *fire and forget* and are never stored anyway, and while when using blocking lists, when a message is received by the client it is *popped* (effectively removed) from the list, streams work in a fundamentally different way.
 All the messages are appended in the stream indefinitely (unless the user explicitly asks to delete entries): different consumers will know what is a new message from its point of view by remembering the ID of the last message received.
 3. Streams Consumer Groups provide a level of control that Pub/Sub or blocking lists cannot achieve, with different groups for the same stream, explicit acknowledge of processed items, ability to inspect the pending items, claiming of unprocessed messages, and coherent history visibility for each single client, that is only able to see its private past history of messages.

 The command that provides the ability to listen for new messages arriving into a stream is called **XREAD**.
 It's a bit more complex than **XRANGE**, so we'll start showing simple forms, and later the whole command layout will be provided.